[EDITOR’S NOTE: This article – originally titled “10 ways the GOP sabotaged Obamacare” – was updated on February 3, 2020.]

 4. Obstruction of enrollment efforts

 Most states have opted to let HHS do the heavy lifting on exchange creation.
-Although there has been some shifting over the years, there are currently just 12 fully state-run exchanges (11 states and DC).
-The rest of the states use HealthCare.gov, either as part of the federally run exchange, or as an enrollment platform for a federally supported state-based exchange (several states that currently using HealthCare.gov are working towards having their own state-run exchanges, mostly by 2021).
+Although there has been some shifting over the years, there are currently just 13 fully state-run exchanges (12 states and DC).
+The rest of the states use HealthCare.gov, either as part of the federally run exchange, or as an enrollment platform for a federally supported state-based exchange (several states that currently using HealthCare.gov are working towards having their own state-run exchanges by 2021 or a future year).

 In states that use the federally run exchange, HHS provides funding for navigators to assist with the outreach and enrollment process.
 This is local, community-based help that particularly benefits lower-income people, and it’s funded by the federal government.
 Sounds like a win for the states, right?